Table of Contents

 Although Paget’s disease results from increased osteoclast and osteoblasts activity, you can think of it as primarily an osteoclast disorder.
 The pathologic osteoclasts create an environment of both increased bone resorption and formation – leading to pathologic bone remodeling.
 This bone remodeling can be understood as a series of stages.

-- First stage – (mainly resorption) osteoclasts increase bone resorption and consequently activate and increase activity of osteoblastic bone formation.
+- First stage – (mainly resorption) osteoclasts increase bone resorption and consequently activate and increase the activity of osteoblastic bone formation.

 - Second stage – (balanced) increased activity of both osteoclasts and osteoblasts cause rapid and disordered bone remodeling.